silverwind/droppy/README.md

 - `maxOpen`: The maximum number of concurrently opened files.
 This number is primarily of concern for Windows servers.
 - `maxFileSize`: The maximum file size in bytes a user can upload in a single file.
 - `zipLevel`: The level of compression for zip files.
 Ranging from 0 (no compression) to 9 (maximum compression).
-- `noLogin`: When enabled, the client skips the login page, making the server essentially public.
+- `public`: When enabled, the client skips the user authentication.
 - `demoMode`: When enabled, the server will regularly clean out all files and restore samples.
-- `timestamps`: Adds timestamps to log output.
-Useful if your logging facility does not provide timestamps.
+- `timestamps`: When enabled, adds timestamps to log output.

 ###Installation as a daemon
 - [Debian](https://github.com/silverwind/droppy/wiki/Debian-Installation)